Phoenix-VR/Svelte-Rest-Countries-webapp-for-Frontend-Mentor/README.md

 ## Libraries Used

-Svelte
-Svelte Navigation
-(No UI components library used)
+Svelte, Svelte Navigation (No UI components library used)

 ## To run on your local machine